Tattoo Engineering

 Tattoo Ink Ingredient Decoder

 Decode tattoo ink pigment names, CAS numbers, and CI numbers against EU Regulation 2020/2081.
-Identify banned and restricted ingredients in your ink formulations.
+Identify banned and restricted ingredients fast.

 Professional Context